loreanvictor/quel/README.md

 const rate = $ => parseInt($(input) ??
 100)

 //
-// 👇 as the rate of the timer changes, so does the timer itself.
+// 👇 wait a little bit after the input value is changed (debounce),
+//    then create a new timer with the new rate.
+//
-//    with a constant rate, the timer would be a simple source of change,
+//    `timer` is a "higher-order" source of change, because
-//    with changing rates, the timer becomes a "higher-order" source.
+//    its rate also changes based on the value of the input.
 //
 const timer = async $ => {
   await sleep(200)